G

 Diet

-Gadwalls have a diet similar to many other species of ducks and geese.
+Gadwalls have a diet similar to that of many other species of ducks and geese.
 During the winter, their diet is mainly made up of submerged vegetation.
 However, during their breeding season in the warmer months of the year, other animals can make up as much as half of the gadwall’s diet.

 What Do Gadwalls Eat?